ckenaston/ckenaston.github.io/pages/cv.md

 ## SERVICE

+Advisory Board, [_Essays in History_](essaysinhistory.com), an open access journal for emerging historians, University of Virginia, 2022-Present

 Editor, [_Essays in History_](essaysinhistory.com), an open access journal for emerging historians, University of Virginia, 2019-2022

 Associate Editor, [_Essays in History_](essaysinhistory.com), an open access journal for emerging historians, University of Virginia, 2019